 Standard Project Requirements Applicable?
 (Y/N) Timing Implementing Entity Verifying/Monitoring Entity roadways to the extent feasible.
 This SPR applies to all treatment activities and treatment types, including treatment maintenance.
-Project Specific Implementation: The project is located on State Park land that is accessible e and visible to the public, t herefore, the project proponent an d contractors will com nply with this SPR.
+Project Specific Implementation: The project is located on State Park land that is accessible e and visible to the public, th nerefore, the project proponent and d contractors will com nply with this SPR.
 SPR AES-3 Provide Vegetation Screening: The project proponent will preserve sufficient vegetation within, at the edge of, or adjacent to treatment areas to screen views from public trails, parks, recreation areas, and roadways as reasonable or appropriate for vegetation conditions.
 This SPR applies to all treatment activities and all treatment types, including treatment maintenance.
-Initial Treatment: Y Treatment Maintenance: Y During SMRCD/CSP SMRCD/CSP Project Specific Implementation: The project is located on State Park land that is accessible e and visible to the public, t herefore, the project proponent and d contractors will com nply with this SPR.
-Air Quality Standard Project Requirements SPR AQ-1 Comply with Air Quality Regulations: The project proponent will comply with the applicable air quality requirements of air districts within whose jurisdiction the project is located.
+Initial Treatment: Y Treatment Maintenance: Y During SMRCD/CSP SMRCD/CSP Project Specific Implementation: The project is located on State Park land that is accessibl e and visible to the public, th herefore, the project proponent and d contractors will com nply with this SPR.
+Air Quality Standard Project Requirements · SPR AQ-1 Comply with Air Quality Regulations: The project proponent will comply with the applicable air quality requirements of air districts within whose jurisdiction the project is located.
 This SPR applies to all treatment activities and all treatment types, including treatment maintenance.
 Initial Treatment: Y Treatment Maintenance: Y During SMRCD/CSP SMRCD/CSP Project Specific Implementation: The project property falls within the Bay Area Air Quality air quality requirements.
-Management District (BAAC QMD).
-The project proponent and contractors will comp ly with all applicable SPR AQ-2 Submit Smoke Management Plan: The project proponent will submit a smoke management plan for all prescribed burns to the applicable air district, in accordance with 17 CCR Section 80160.
+Management District (BAAC MD).
+The project proponent and c contractors will comp ly with all applicable SPR AQ-2 Submit Smoke Management Plan: The project proponent will submit a smoke management plan for all prescribed burns to the applicable air district, in accordance with 17 CCR Section 80160.
 Pursuant to this regulation a smoke management plan will not be required for burns less than 10 acres that also will not be conducted near smoke sensitive areas, unless otherwise directed by the air district.
 Burning will only be conducted in compliance with the burn authorization program of the applicable air district(s) having jurisdiction over the treatment area.
 Example of a smoke management plan is in Appendix PD-2.
 This SPR applies only to prescribed burning treatment activities and all treatment types, including treatment maintenance.
-Initial Treatment: Y Treatment Maintenance: Y Prior SMRCD/CSP SMRCD/CSP Project Specific Implementation: The project property falls within the BAAQMD, as described any prescribed fires expected to exceed 10 acres in size or burn piles generated from more ponent and contractors will submit a smoke managemer nt plan (FORM Rx-1) for SPR AQ-3 Create Burn Plan: The project proponent will create a burn plan using the CAL FIRE burn plan template for all prescribed burns.
+Initial Treatment: Y Treatment Maintenance: Y Prior SMRCD/CSP SMRCD/CSP Project Specific Implementation: The project property falls within the BAAQMD, as described above.
+The project proponent and contractors will submit a smoke management plan (FORM Rx-1) for any prescribed fires expected to exceed 10 acres in size or burn piles generated from more than 10 acres of land.
+SPR AQ-3 Create Burn Plan: The project proponent will create a burn plan using the CAL FIRE burn plan template for all prescribed burns.
 The burn plan will include a fire behavior model output of First Order Fire Effects Model and BEHAVE or other fire behavior modeling simulation and that is performed by a qualified fire behavior technical specialist that predicts fire behavior, calculates consumption of fuels, tree Initial Treatment: Y Treatment Maintenance: Y Prior SMRCD/CSP SMRCD/CSP